 These features offer complete peace of mind if you are running a WordPress site since you know your site is in safe hands, and there are experts to turn to in case of any problems.

 The staging feature in WordPress hosting is a definite advantage.
 It allows you to test your changes before making them live on your site.
 For these reasons, we use WPX hosting for hosting all our websites.
-Read its in-depth review here.
+Read the in-depth review of WPX Hosting.

 Read the full benefits of managed WordPress hosting here.

 Within managed and unmanaged hosting services, different hosting plans are offered, the most popular of which are shared, VPS, and dedicated plans.

 Web hosting plans can range from a few dollars to hundreds of dollars, depending on your requirement and the hosting plan you choose.

 A shared hosting plan is the cheapest and perfect for beginners starting their first website.
 As the name suggests, the resources of the server on which your domain is hosted are shared among all the domains on that server.

 Think of it as a co-working space where you get one desk to work on like everyone else, and all the co-workers share the same internet bandwidth, electricity, and AC.
 Also, there’s no clear separation between different desks, and everyone can see the other co-workers in the room.

 However, you should note that since the server resources are shared among multiple domains, there are various resource limits placed by the shared hosting providers.
 This ensures that a few domains or users do not hog Lion’s share of the resources.